pmichaillat/stimulus-spending/README.md

-# Code & Data for "Optimal Public Expenditure with Inefficient Unemployment"
+# Optimal Public Expenditure with Inefficient Unemployment: Code and Data

-This repository contains the code and data associated with the article ["Optimal Public Expenditure with Inefficient Unemployment"](https://www.pascalmichaillat.org/6.html), written by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economic Studies](https://doi.org/10.1093/restud/rdy030) in May 2019.
+This repository contains the code and data accompanying the article ["Optimal Public Expenditure with Inefficient Unemployment"](https://pascalmichaillat.org/6/), written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economic Studies](https://doi.org/10.1093/restud/rdy030) in May 2019.

 ## Figure 3